fflopsi/fflopsi/README.md

 - 👋 Hi, I’m @flopsif
 - 👀 I’m interested in learning how to code better.
-- 🌱 I’m currently learning JavaScript and TypeScript.
+- 🌱 I’m currently learning Jetpack Compose.
 - 📫 How to reach me: florian.l.frauenfelder[at]gmail.com